 Land’s End Labyrinth

-Around the corner, there is an unmarked path that will deliver you to the top of another small bluff for a bird’s eye view of the labyrinth (see image below).
-While the view here is a sight to behold, the trail does require some scrambling so be careful or skip if uncertain about your foothold.
+Around the corner, there is an unmarked path that will take you to the top of another small bluff for a bird’ s-eye view of the labyrinth (see image below).

 Land’s End Labyrinth: The Best Urban Hike in San Francisco: